pmutua/elite-schedule/README.md

 ## API Features

 1. User authentication with [JWT](http://jwt.io).
-2. User can perform CRUD operations on Elite Schedule and items resources
-3. API accepts paginated requests with limit
-4. API uses Accept header to version api calls
+2. API will seed data to DB from csv files when you run `python manage.py import_matches_from_csv`
-5. Redoc and Swagger documentation for easier integration
+3. Redoc and Swagger documentation for easier integration

 ## Getting Started